Internet providers are joining Trump’s DOJ in suing California over net neutrality

 “If that second argument is right, it calls into question every state law that regulates the Internet,” said Jonathan Mayer, a former chief technologist in the FCC’s enforcement bureau.

-Not only could it imperil the net neutrality laws of other states, such as Washington, but it could also affect states' efforts to regulate the privacy policies of Internet providers, and, potentially, the business practices of other industries, too.
+Not only could it imperil the net neutrality laws of other states, such as Washington, but it also could affect states' efforts to regulate the privacy policies of Internet providers and even the business practices of other industries.